 Displays the first attribute of the first vertex or edge in a query result.
 Ideal for displaying total counts or other summary values from a query.

 Displays a standard line chart.
 Accepts data as vertices and edges or a list of objects that contain at least one numeric attribute.

 Displays a standard bar chart.
 Accepts data as vertices and edges or a list of objects that contain at least one numeric attribute.

 Displays a standard pie chart.
 Accepts data as vertices and edges or a list of objects that contain at least one numeric attribute.

 Displays a Sankey chart, ideal for displaying flow from one set of values to another.
 Accepts data as vertices and edges.

-An interactive widget that takes user input and uses it to drive queries in other widgets.
+An interactive widget that takes user input and stores it as a variable that can then be used in queries in other widgets.
 Supports any input data format.